aws-quickstart/quickstart-atlassian-confluence/README.md

 (VPC, subnets) by using the [ASI Quick Start](https://fwd.aws/xYyYy), or by deploying Confluence with a new ASI.
 For details, see the [deployment guide](https://fwd.aws/kBpWN).

-### Contributing & issues

-Issues are disabled for this repository, because it is a downstream repository that is not actively supported.
-We welcome pull requests, issues, and comments in the **[upstream repository](https://github.com/aws-quickstart/quickstart-atlassian-confluence/)**.

-If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).

 ## Development notes

 ### Pre-commit hook